|

 in which we stated matter-of-factly:

-toxic to all cells of the human body, and particularly
+profoundly toxic to all cells of the human body, and

-to the blood cells of our immune system.
+particularly to the blood cells of our immune

 The Treatment Action Campaign complained to the

-as if they were untrue.
-The ASA declined to consider the
+statements, as if they were untrue.
+The ASA declined

 submission